CraigsOverItAll/grav-plugin-adsense/README.md

   active: true
   type: "banner"
   direction: "left"
+  slot: '1160605533'
 ```

-the `active: true` enables the *AdSense Plugin* just for this module, type and direction are optional here.
+the `active: true` enables the *AdSense Plugin* just for this module, type and direction are not necessary here.
+Optional you can add a unique slot per ad.

 ## Contributing